-The trustee must obtain the inspectors' permission in writing or obtain a court order before any monies can be withdrawn from the trust account of an estate, except for the payment of dividends and charges incidental to the administration of the estate.
+The LIT must obtain the inspectors' permission in writing or obtain a court order before any monies can be withdrawn from the trust account of an estate, except for the payment of dividends and charges incidental to the administration of the estate.

-The inspectors are expected to oversee the adequacy of the trustee's administration by examining certain documents and accounts.
+The inspectors are expected to oversee the adequacy of the LIT's administration by examining certain documents and accounts.
 The Act enables the inspectors to carry out this function by giving them access to the estate's books and records as described below.

 Access to information (sections 26 and 27)

 The books, records and documents relating to the administration of an estate are the property of that estate.
 The LIT must allow the estate's books and records to be inspected and copied by certain persons, including any creditor or creditor's agent, at any reasonable time.
 In addition, the LIT shall, from time to time, report:

 - to every creditor, when required by the inspectors;

 - to any specific creditor at that creditor's request; and

 - to the Superintendent or to the creditors in general when required by the Superintendent of Bankruptcy.

 The purpose of these reports is to show "the condition of the bankrupt's estate, the monies on hand, if any, and particulars of any property remaining unsold."
 The LIT is entitled to charge against the bankrupt's estate only the actual disbursements for the preparation and delivery of the reports.